strawstack/TheFourTempers/README.md

 # Bugs

+- [ ] Number could animate visually into the box if they were children of `screen` instead of `digitContainer`
+    - But the math for their position will have to be reworked for this to happen
-- [ ] Bin sometimes closes or doesn't close after animation even if key is held or not.
+- [ ] Bin sometimes closes after number fade-in even if bin open key is still held.
 - [x] When view is scrolled down, numbers don't animate to correct bin location.
 - [x] When mouse is static over numbers and digitContainer scrolls, mouse position does not update.
     - Mouse should technically be considered as moving while digits scroll past it.